We make complex information

 easy to understand

-Our proprietary process and tools easily adapt to your situation
+We use plain language to bring clarity to complex information.
+Our proprietary process and tools easily adapt to your communication goals.

 What you can expect from Discovery:

 Assessments of Information using KKG's Information Assessment Tool©

 Design is more than just styling information to make it look pretty.
 Design is combination of visual aids and words that lead to true comprehension.
 We use our expertise in plain language, design, and cognitive psychology to create information that facilitates learning and consequently leads to action on the part of consumers.

 When customers gain clarity, they are capable of taking action.
 We use simple language, clear writing, and information design principles to create information that target audiences can understand and use.
 Well-designed information leads to accurate responses that protect your business, create efficiency, and promote customer loyalty.

 Design for Measurable Behavioral Outcomes

 Why Test with Real People?

 Real people provide real feedback.
 By testing our design prototypes with individuals who align with your target demographics, we receive actionable and thoughtful feedback.
 Testing removes assumptions and identifies whether the hypotheses we developed during discovery are true when introduced to target audiences.
 We use qualitative and quantitative research.